-This DIY fall Thanksgiving wreath will have all of your guests asking “Where did this come from?”
+This DIY fall or Thanksgiving wreath will have all of your guests asking “Where did this come from?”
 All it takes is a simple green wreath, a few pieces of foliage, and a few other supplies.
-Follow these instructions to create one for yourself or as a gift idea.
+Follow the instructions below to create one for yourself or to give it as a gift.

 Make Your Own Wreath

 I always have a hard time finding a wreath for our front door.
 First off, our door is huge.
 And most of the very large wreaths are just too small.
 And they are expensive!

 So I am sure it won’t come as a surprise when I tell you that I decided to make my own.
 I have a very easy method for my wreaths.
 I start with a somewhat plain wreath and just add some additional florals to the wreath.
 Often I just stick them into the wreath.
 For this one, I used some floral wire to attach the fall florals.

 The best part is that the wreath is now so much larger.

 Here are some other wreaths (and the DIY instructions) I have made for our front door.
 Just click on the title for more information.

 Doesn’t this look amazing on our front door?
 It is bright and colorful and looks exactly how I wanted it to look.
 I kind of went with an apple theme and used fall florals that I had laying around the house.

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.